SteveQQ/Collections/README.md

 If you are interested in my approach to this problem, be invited to look at the source code and maybe add something.

+#Notice that these implementations purpose is just practice

 #ENJOY :)